PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 Use the [ubuntu.sh](https://github.com/PX4/PX4-Autopilot/blob/master/Tools/setup/ubuntu.sh) <!-- NEED px4_version --> script to set up a development environment that includes [Gazebo 9](../simulation/gazebo.md) and [jMAVSim](../simulation/jmavsim.md) simulators, and/or the [NuttX/Pixhawk](../dev_setup/building_px4.md#nuttx-pixhawk-based-boards) toolchain.

 :::warning
-ROS users must follow the [ROS/Gazebo](#rosgazebo) instructions. <!-- ROS installs Gazebo automatically, as part of the ROS installation). -->
+ROS users must follow the instructions for: [ROS/Gazebo](#rosgazebo). <!-- ROS installs Gazebo automatically, as part of the ROS installation). -->
 :::

 To install the toolchain: